- On 06 Dec 2019

 Build up slowly and steadily.
 If you are in any doubt then please seek specialist advice or contact ourselves.
 Build up your walks so that you are doing regular long distance training walks (over 12 miles), and include hills and rough terrain as much as possible.
 Part of the attraction of the walk is the challenge of tackling different terrains and weather conditions.
 Including these in your training will not only help you come best prepared to enjoy it.
 It also gives you a great excuse to get out walking in your home area.

-Aim to complete at least four 2-day walks of at least 12 miles on consecutive days before your C2C walking holiday (i.e. four walking weekends).
+Aim to complete at least four 2-day practice walks of at least 12 miles on consecutive days before your C2C walking holiday (i.e. four walking weekends).
 Increase your activity levels slowly and steadily over time.

 Ensure your walking boots are well worn-in, comfortable, waterproofed and have good ankle support.
 Your boots are the most important thing.
 If you get blisters then each step will be painful, and you’ll take around 500,000 steps to walk the Coast to Coast!